DanieleCucurachi/daniele-cucurachi.github.io/content/authors/admin/_index.md

     # url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: I am a computational physicist interested in a wide range of exciting problems ranging from machine learning to quantum computing.
-On the side, I collaborate with [Scientifica VC](https://scientifica.vc/#/en/home), a venture capital firm specializing in deep-tech start-ups.
+On the side, I collaborate with [Scientifica VC](https://scientifica.vc/#/en/home), a venture capital firm specializing in deep tech startups.

 # Interests to show in About widget
 interests:
   - Algorithms & Complexity
-  - Deep Learning
+  - Machine Learning
   - Quantum Computing

 # Education to show in About widget